Professional growth can help increase your influence, productivity, and finances.

-Foundation of strength: This includes applying the professional growth forces (knowledge, skills, resources, and relationships) to the professional growth areas of focus (your role, organization, industry, and market).
+Foundation of strength: This starts with personal growth and includes applying the professional growth forces (knowledge, skills, resources, and relationships) to the professional growth areas of focus (your role, organization, industry, and market).

-Science of momentum: Professional growth science of momentum brings the same personal growth science of momentum to the workplace, including goal setting, productivity, grit, and investing.
+Science of momentum: Professional growth science of momentum brings the same personal growth science of momentum to the workplace, including goal setting, productivity, commitment, and investments.

 An industry can be thought of as the career field, while the market can also be thought of as the customer segment.
 Consider the legal industry, most lawyers specialize in a specific customer or market segment, like tax law, small business, family law, or real estate.
 The real estate industry has two basic markets, commercial and residential, which can be subdivided further.
 Consider the medical industry, most independent doctors specialize in a specific area (customer or market).